 - 63. Table 6 collects further information about course fees and education contracts analysed by domicile, mode, level and source. - 64.
 Providers should include all fee income, including short courses, self-financing full-cost courses funded and support grants in respect of all and only those students on courses for which fees are charged.
 Providers should include income arising from courses provided for other bodies where they charge either a block fee to cover a specified number of students or a fee per individual student.
 Providers should also include income relating to the teaching of NHS personnel (e.g. nursing or midwifery courses). - 65.
-Where the provider teaches students under a subcontractual relationship with another provider, where the latter provider has the full contractual responsibility to the student for the provision of education, tuition fees received should be reported in Table 4 (4g Subcontracted in-course fees).
+Where the provider teaches students under a subcontractual relationship with another provider, where the latter provider has the full contractual responsibility to the student for the provision of education, tuition fees received should be reported in Table 4 (4g Subcontracted in course fees).
 Only those tuition fees received by the provider for the students that it is contractually responsible for should be reported in Table 6. - 66.
 Where the amount of the tuition fee is reduced or, in substance, the right to consideration of tuition fees is reduced, income receivable should be shown net of the discount.
 If payment from an outside fund (including Overseas Research Students Awards Scheme (ORSAS)) is received to meet the cost of fees, such income should be shown as income.
 The total tuition fees should be the same as that shown in the audited financial statements (with the exception of fee income described in paragraph 65, which should be reported in Table 4). - 67.
 Charges for bad or doubtful course fee debts should not be deducted from income, but included in row 3b of Table 8 (203 General education expenditure).
-Bad or doubtful fee debts are where invoices/bills have been issued but not yet collected and are considered by the provider as unlikely to be paid by the creditors that owe the amount. - 68.
-The definitions in the following table will help you analyse your higher education course fees by domicile, mode and level (rows 1a to 1d).
+Bad or doubtful fee debts are where invoices/bills have been issued but not yet collected and are considered by the provider as unlikely to be paid by the creditors that owe the amount.

 Table 6 Notes to help you: Definitions: Domicile (UK and Non-UK)) UK students are those higher education students who have a permanent or home address that is inside the UK only prior to entry of study.
 Students from the Channel Islands and Isle of Man should be returned as Non-UK domicile students.
 Non-UK students are those higher education students whose permanent or home address prior to entry is outside the UK prior to entry of study.
 You should not use the fee of the student to determine the domicile that they are assigned.
-Some Non-UK domiciled students may be eligible for the UK-based fee cap, but they should be returned in the Non-UK category.
-The derived field Z_PERMADDGRP48 should be used to assign the domicile of a student: • UK Z_PERMADDGRP4 values 01, 02, 03 and 04 • Non-UK Z_PERMADDGRP4 values 05, 06 and 07 Mode (full-time and part-time) Full-time higher education students are those normally required to attend a higher education provider for periods amounting to at least 24 weeks within the year of programme of study, those on thick or thin sandwich courses, and those on a study-related year out of their provider.
-During that time students are normally expected to undertake periods of study, tuition or work experience which amount to an average of at least 21 hours per week.
-Part-time higher education students are those who do not meet the requirements of full-time.
-The derived field Z_MODEGRP28 should be used to assign the mode of study of a student: • Full-time Z_MODEGRP1 value 01 • Part-time Z_MODEGRP1 value 02 Level (undergraduate, PGCE, Undergraduate students are those studying towards a first degree, higher education certificate or diploma, or equivalent, The derived field Z_LEVELGRP2 9 and QUALCAT 9 field should be used to assign the level of study of a student:
+Some Non-UK domiciled students may be eligible for the UK-based fee cap, but they should be returned in the Non-UK astance.
+The derived field Z_PERMADDGRP5 should be used to assign the domicile of a student: UK Z_PERMADDGRP5 values 01, 02, 03, 04 and 07 Non-UK All other Z_PERMADDGRP5 values (except Z9) Mode (full-time and part-time) category.Full-time higher education students are those normally required to attend a higher education provider for periods amounting to at least 24 weeks within the year of programme of study, those on thick or thin sandwich courses, and those on a study-related year out of their provider.
+During that time students are normally expected to undertake periods of study, tuition or work experience which amount to an average of at least 21 hours per week.Part-time higher education students are those who do not meet the The derived field Z_MODEGRP4 should be used to assign the mode of study of a student: Full-time Z_MODEGRP1 value 01 Part-time Z_MODEGRP1 value 02